tiagopala/gen-ai-study/docs/gen-ai-and-business/identifying-ai-opportunities.md

 Initial thoughts about AI often focus on cost savings through automation.
 Historical innovations (e.g., steam engine, electricity, computers) show that while cost savings are a starting point, the **real benefits come from growth opportunities**.
 **AI can lead to new ways of creating value**, potentially transforming workflows and business models.

+### Revenue Growth / New workflows

+Besides of the augmentation and automation of tasks, AI can lead to revenue growth by changing workflows in various industries.

+Some hypothetical examples to illustrate it:

+**Surgeon:**
+- **Current Process**: Surgeons spend significant time on background research for medical procedures specific to a patient before performing surgery.
+- **With Gen AI**: AI tools can reduce the research time, making the overall process more efficient while still requiring the surgeon to perform the surgery.

+**Lawyer**
+- **Current Process**: Lawyers gather information from clients, review complex legal documents, and provide feedback.
+- **With Gen AI**: AI can speed up the document review process.
+For simpler documents, AI can make the review and feedback process more efficient.
+Lawyers might still need to verify AI outputs, ensuring accuracy before final client feedback.

+**Marketer**
+- **Current Process**: Writing website copy is time-consuming, followed by pushing it to the website.
+- **With Gen AI**: AI can accelerate copywriting.
+The efficiency gained can be used to create multiple versions for A/B testing, leading to more effective marketing campaigns through improved analysis and iteration.

+#### Value Creation

+AI could also bring value creation, if used alongside your **customer tasks**.

+By Identifying tasks performed by your customers and finding opportunities to use Gen AI to help them, potentially **leading to new product** or **service offerings**.

+The key point here is understand the importance of **brainstorming and exploring different ideas** for **integrating AI into business processes**.